zozbe/zozbe/README.md

 I gained real-world experience during my internship at **ThinkBro Yapay Zeka Bilişim ve Danışmanlık**, where I worked on management systems, backend development, and API integrations.

 Currently, I am working on **DevTrack**, a backend project built with FastAPI and Clean Architecture.
 I use this project to improve my backend skills and learn more about testing, databases, Docker, and CI/CD.
 I also like sharing what I learn.
-I write about my projects and development journey on [Medium](#). *(Buraya Medium linkini eklemeyi unutma)*
+I write about my projects and development journey on [Medium](#).

 ### 🛠️ Technologies & Tools